flyingmachine/brave-clojure-web/content/writing-macros.md

 I still need to say:  Oh, big deal!
 ```

-Because this is such a common pattern, we can use something called an
+Because this is such a common pattern, you can use something called an
 auto-gensym.
 Here's an example:

 ```clojure